Login and compare online photocopier rental prices instantly now.

 The best way to get this payment knocked off is to wait until you get the contract and say it wasn’t on the quote and you won’t sign it because they didn’t tell you about it.
 You will soon find you make a saving!

 This protects the dealer so that if you agree to take the machine and then something goes wrong they’re protected.
 Be aware that cancelling these can have a fee attached.
 So before you sign anything ensure you have all the information and are happy with your choice.
-I have also seen terms that say if they can’t get the machine on a lease you’re liable for the cash value, one to watch out for!
+I have also seen terms that say if they can’t get the machine on a rent you’re liable for the cash value, one to watch out for!

 This is the dealer’s responsibility to you to look after the machine and keep it up and running during the life of the lease.
 But it’s quite often more expensive than the lease.
 You should be careful to understand everything contained.